Owner & Creative Director at Hey Gorgeous Events, Founder of The Trouvaille Workshop

 When she’s not designing florals in her studio, she’s found at home in Michigan pursuing joy with her husband, their sweet new son, and adorable pup.

 Tactic that has had the biggest impact on Rhiannon’s success

 Combining vulnerability and honesty with consistent and beautiful imagery as well as thinking intentionally about what to share and how to share it

 Result if you follow the steps in Rhiannon’s session

-Building a consistent feed and finding your niche on Instagram
+Build a consistent feed and find your niche on Instagram

 Full session with video, notes, audio and discussion inside EHQ Club.
 Learn more